Composer integration

 }

-If you are using the PHAR release you have to configure the path to your PHAR file using the extra configuration in your composer.json file.
+If you are using a PHAR release that you installed via PHIVE or you downloaded manually you have to configure the path to your PHAR file using the extra configuration in your composer.json file.
 You can also configure a custom CaptainHook configuration path or file name.

 {